Patient education: Locally advanced and inflammatory breast cancer (Beyond the Basics)

 Mammogram — A mammogram of both breasts is needed to see how large the cancer is and to determine if the opposite breast is affected.
 A breast magnetic resonance imaging (MRI) or ultrasound may also be recommended.

 Biopsy of the tumor — In order to confirm the diagnosis and type of breast cancer, a biopsy is required.
 The biopsy technique depends upon whether a lump is present in the breast.
 If the physician feels a lump, the biopsy can often be performed in the office.
+In inflammatory breast cancer, a skin biopsy could be performed.

 If the abnormality is only seen on the mammogram and the breast feels normal, then a test is needed to guide where to perform the biopsy.
 A mammogram is often used for this purpose.
 The radiologist finds the abnormality on the mammogram and marks its location, often with a thin wire that is inserted into the abnormal area.
 A surgeon then uses the wire to know which area to biopsy.
 This procedure is called a needle localization biopsy.